-The DelValle Institute for Emergency Preparedness is the Education & Training branch of the Office of Public Health Preparedness.
-In conjunction with Boston EMS, a bureau of the Boston Public Health Commission, the DelValle Institute provides interactive, all-hazards education focused on reducing the public health and safety consequences of emergencies and disasters.
-We were founded in 2003 and named in honor of Manuel Del Valle, Jr. Manuel was a firefighter with Engine 5 for the New York City Fire Department (FDNY), who was killed while responding to the September 11th terrorist attack on the World Trade Center.
+The DelValle Institute for Emergency Preparedness is the Education & Training branch of the Boston Public Health Commission's Office of Public Health Preparedness.
+The DelValle Institute was founded in 2003 and named in honor of Manuel Del Valle Jr. Manuel was a firefighter with Engine 5 for the New York City Fire Department (FDNY), who was killed while responding to the September 11th terrorist attack on the World Trade Center.
 Manuel was the stepson of Dr. Peter Moyer, former Medical Director for Boston’s public safety agencies, Police, Fire, and EMS.

 Through grant funding and partnerships, the DelValle Institute is able to work towards accomplishing our mission of enhancing community resilience in order to prepare for, respond to, and recover from emergencies that impact health and access to healthcare.